2020PB/police-brutality/reports/Virginia.md

 ### Protester arrested without probable cause, later released without charges | July 26th

-The filmer, a protester, is standing on or near the sidewalk.
+The filmer, a protester, is standing on or near the sidewalk in the vicinity of Monroe Park.
 Several officers approach him.
 The protester says, "Hey what's up," before being grabbed and arrested by police.
 An image shows a minor injury to his knee.
 He states that a magistrate said there was no probable cause for his arrest and released the protester without charges.

 tags: abuse-of-power, arrest, protester

 id: va-richmond-18

-geolocation:
+geolocation: 37.5467591,-77.4514553

 **Links**